Jackson and McMinn Treaty

 Acquisitions by the US from the Cherokee in the Jackson and McMinn Treaty of 1817.
 Territories acquired are outlined in red.

-The Jackson and McMinn Treaty settled land disputes between The United States, the Cherokee Nation, and other tribes following the early re-settlement of the Old Settlers of the Cherokee people to the Arkansaw Territory following the Red Stick War.
+The Jackson and McMinn Treaty, also known as the Treaty with the Cherokee and the Treaty of the Cherokee Agency, settled land disputes between the United States, the Cherokee Nation, and other tribes following the early re-settlement of the Old Settlers of the Cherokee people to the Arkansaw Territory following the Red Stick War.

 Background

 Following the War of 1812, and the concurrent Red Stick War, the U.S. government attempted to persuade the Cherokee tribes to a voluntary removal to the Arkansaw Territory.
 This effort was headed by the Indian agent, Return J. Meigs.

+In 1816, Congress authorized Andrew Jackson, Tennessee governor Joseph McMinn, and David Meriwether "to conduct a treaty council with both the eastern Old Nation and Western Cherokees," to be held at the new Cherokee agency in Calhoun, Tennessee, in July 1817.The western Cherokee were represented by John D. Chisholm.
+Jackson noted of the negotiations, "We were compelled to promise to John D. Chisholm the sum of one thousand dollars to stop his mouth & obtain his consent, we have drew a hill in favor of Col. Meigs for this slim - without this we could not have got the national relinquishment."
+Another $600 was distributed to "other influential chiefs."

 When the Cherokee arrived in Arkansaw, however, it was discovered that the land promised them was already in possession of other Native American peoples.